Wayne Green, Director

 With a background in Jewish nonprofits, Alana began her career in the field at the Queens Regional office for Hadassah, the Women's Zionist Organization of America.
 She later continued on to serve as a Managing Supervisor for Hillcrest Jewish Center, a conservative egalitarian synagogue in Fresh Meadows, NY.
 During her seven years at Hillcrest Jewish Center, she assisted in developing and enhancing numerous programs and fundraisers.
 A graduate of SUNY Purchase with a BA in Theater Studies, Alana also has a great deal of experience in the arts.
 Early in her career, she spent several years working as a stage manager for a variety of off-Broadway productions and briefly worked as a lighting technician at MTV.
 In her spare time Alana enjoys playing guitar and writing music.

 Laura Schultze, Communications Associate

 Laura Schultze is the Communications Associate at the Jewish Teen Funders Network.
 She has lived all over California and moved to New York in 2014.
 Laura has worked many years in Jewish education, working at JCCs, synagogues and Jewish camps.
-Laura is a graduate of San Francisco State University with a BA in Drama, and loves writing short plays and filming sketch comedy.
+Laura is a graduate of San Francisco State University with a BA in Drama, and is one of 23 participants in YESH The Institute at UJA-Federation of New York.
+Funded by the Jim Joseph Foundation, YESH brings together people who are 2-4 years into their careers in the Jewish nonprofit sector, helping them focus their drive to succeed and grow in the field and in their own professional lives.
+Laura lives in Brooklyn and loves writing short plays and filming sketch comedy.

 Jewish Teen Funders Network Steering Committee